 CONTENT MARKETING SUCCESS RELIES ON OTHER CHANNELS.

-Now that you know this, you need to understand not only how successful your content was, but also what influenced that success.
+Now that you know this, it’s integral to understand what factors influenced the success of your content.
 Why?
-The answer is very simple - if social media scored the best results for your content, then you can put a lot of effort into promoting other articles directly through social media and less into promoting through other channels.
+The answer is very simple - if social media scored the best results for your content, then you can put a lot of effort into this channel.
 Your experience gained through experimenting and testing is your most valuable asset that will influence any future campaign.